TBI and Heat Sensitivity: How to Stay Cool After Brain Injury

 If possible, plan to only go outside during the coolest parts of the day.
 In most places, that would be in the morning before 11 am or in the afternoon after 3 pm.

-You should try to do your therapy exercises in the morning or evening as well.
+You should also try to do your therapy exercises in the morning or evening.
 This can help prevent heat exhaustion.

 3. Dress cool

 You should also make sure to bring cooling devices like ice packs or portable fans with you wherever you go.
-These can help you cool down in an emergency.
+These can help you cool down in any location or circumstance..

-Finally, your head and feet are the areas most vulnerable to heat, so make sure to wear breathable shoes and a hat whenever you are outside.
+Finally, your head and feet are the most vulnerable body parts to heat, so make sure to wear breathable shoes and a hat whenever you are outside.

 4. Keep your environment stable